 To qualify for an ISBN from the University, the publication must have the University imprint and be available for sale or distribution outside the University.
 ISBNs for other publications can be purchased online from the national agent.

-To apply for an ISBN for a University of Canberra publication please fill out the ISBN Allocation Form
+To apply for an ISBN for a University of Canberra publication please fill out the ISBN Allocation Form.

 There is no cost associated with this service.

 The views expressed in this report are those of the authors and are not necessarily those of the University of Canberra.

 Once a university ISBN is received the following obligations apply:

 - Send two copies to UC Library.
 One copy will be held in the University Deposit Collection and the other will be catalogued and made available for loan.

 - Lodge one copy (Legal deposit) with the National Library of Australia.

 - Send the final link to Library Orders email to ensure access is provided via Library Search.